Measurement of sea ice: Submarines

 Starting in 1958 U. S. Navy submarines collected upward-looking sonar profiles, for navigation and defense, and converted the information into estimates of ice thickness.
 Data from U. S. and Royal Navy submarines available from the NSIDC includes maps showing submarine tracks.
 Data are provided as ice draft profiles and as statistics derived from the profile data.
 Statistics files include information concerning ice draft characteristics, keels, level ice, leads, undeformed and deformed ice.

 Buoys

 Buoys are placed on the ice to measure ice properties and weather conditions by the participants of the International Arctic Buoy Program and its sister, the International Programme for Antarctic Buoys.
-Buoys can have sensors to measure air temperature, atmospheric pressure, buoy position ice growth/melt, ice temperature, ocean currents, sea ice motion, sea level pressure, sea surface temperature, skin temperature, surface air temperature, surface winds, and water temperature.
+Buoys can have sensors to measure air temperature, atmospheric pressure, snow and ice thickness, snow and ice temperature, ocean currents, sea ice motion, sea level pressure, sea surface temperature and salinity, skin temperature, surface winds, water temperature, longwave and shortwave radiation.
+Ice mass balance (IMB) buoys measure air, snow, ice and seawater in situ temperature and temperature after internal heating cycles.
+Such heating cycles allow more accurate identification of snow-ice and ice-water interfaces.
+Temperature buoys allow to estimate conductive, latent and ocean heat fluxes for undeformed ice and for pressure ridges.

 Upward looking sonar

 Upward looking sonar (ULS) devices can be deployed under polar ice over a period of months or even years, and can provide a complete profile of ice thickness for a single site.
+Sonars are directly measuring sea ice draft, so accurate estimate of sea ice thickness requires knowledge about snow thickness, snow and sea-ice density.
+The accuracy of sonar measurements also depends on the salinity of the seawater between sonar and sea ice, and many sonar installations also include CTD and ADCP.
+Upward looking or multibeam sonars can be also mounted on remotely operated underwater vehicles (ROV) to investigate sea ice draft over the diameter of several hundreds of meters and several months.